apache/iceberg/site/docs/flink.md

 ```

 * `type`: Please just use `iceberg` for iceberg table format.
 (Required)
-* `catalog-type`: Required.
-Iceberg currently support `hive` or `hadoop` catalog type.
+* `catalog-type`: Iceberg currently support `hive` or `hadoop` catalog type.
 (Required)
 * `uri`: The Hive metastore's thrift URI.
 (Required)
 * `clients`: The Hive metastore client pool size, default value is 2.
 (Optional)
-* `property-version`: Optional. version number to describe the property version.
+* `property-version`: Version number to describe the property version.
 This property can be used for backwards compatibility in case the property format changes.
 The currently property version is `1`.
 (Optional)

 Iceberg also supports a directory-based catalog in HDFS that can be configured using `'catalog-type'='hadoop'`: